-Gain on sale of Omnilink was \$9.2 million in the second quarter and first six months of 2022.
+Gain on sale of Omnilink was nil in the third quarter and \$9.2 million in the first nine months of 2022.
 We closed the sale of our Omnilink offender monitoring business on April 15, 2022 for \$37.6 million in cash, subject to normal working capital adjustments.